-David Santoro is a senior fellow for nuclear policy at Pacific Forum CSIS.
+David Santoro is director and senior fellow of nuclear policy programs at Pacific Forum CSIS.
 He specializes in strategic and deterrence issues, as well as nonproliferation and nuclear security, with a regional focus on the Asia Pacific and Europe.
-Santoro's current interests focus on cross-regional deterrence and assurance issues, especially between Northeast Asia and Europe, and on nonproliferation and nuclear security in Southeast Asia.
-He also manages the Forum’s track 1.5/2 dialogues.
+Santoro's current interests focus on cross-regional deterrence and assurance, especially between Northeast Asia and Europe, and on nonproliferation and nuclear security in Southeast Asia.
+He also manages the Forum’s track 1.5/2 nuclear policy dialogues.
 They include U.S.-China strategic nuclear dialogues; U.S.-Japan, U.S.-South Korea, and U.S.-Japan-South Korea extended deterrence dialogues; U.S.-Myanmar nonproliferation and nuclear security dialogues; and Asia-Pacific multilateral meetings on nonproliferation and nuclear security.
 Before joining Pacific Forum CSIS, Santoro worked on nuclear policy issues in France, Australia, Canada, and the United Kingdom.
-In spring 2010, he was also a visiting research fellow at New York University’s Center on International Cooperation, and in 2010-2011, he was a Stanton Nuclear Security Fellow at the International Institute for Strategic Studies in London.
+In spring 2010, he was a visiting research fellow at New York University’s Center on International Cooperation, and in 2010-2011, he was a Stanton Nuclear Security Fellow at the International Institute for Strategic Studies in London.
 Santoro is coeditor, with Tanya Ogilvie-White, of Slaying the Nuclear Dragon (University of Georgia Press, 2012) and author of Treating Weapons Proliferation (Palgrave, 2010).
-His essays have been published in several monograph series and academic journals, such as Nonproliferation Review, Proliferation Papers, and Survival, and his op-eds have appeared in Asia Times, the Bangkok Post, the Bulletin of the Atomic Scientists, the Japan Times , PacNet, and the Sydney Morning Herald, among others.
-Santoro holds degrees in languages, literature, history, and international relations and security from various universities, including a Ph.D. from Macquarie University in Sidney, Australia.
+His essays have been published in several monograph series and academic journals, such as Nonproliferation Review, Proliferation Papers, and Survival, and his op-eds have appeared in the Bangkok Post, Bulletin of the Atomic Scientists, Japan Times , PacNet, and Wall Street Journal, among others.
+Santoro holds degrees in languages, literature, history, and international relations from various universities, including a Ph.D. from Macquarie University in Sydney, Australia.
 Follow David Santoro on Twitter @DavidSantoro1.